Cubulating Surface-by-free Groups: Examples of EIQ tracks

 \subsection{Stairsteps in 3-manifolds}

 Our aim here is to construct a hyperbolic 3-manifold fibering over the circle and a stairstep in it.
 The first example of a stairstep we shall furnish has 2 treads and 2 risers.
 In a sense these are the simplest example of quasiconvex stairsteps.
-To the best of our knowledge, these are somewhat new even in the 3-manifold world inasmuch as they provide explicit examples of incompressible embedded surfaces in 3 manifolds fibering over the circle that cannot necessarily be isotoped to be transverse to the flow.
-We will indicate a generalization to $k$ treads and $k$ risers below.
-A somewhat different construction with 1 tread and 1 riser will be given later.